Transport in Perth, Western Australia: Highways and Freeways

 The Mitchell Freeway connects the city centre to Joondalup, in Perth's northern suburbs.
 The Kwinana Freeway runs through and beyond the city's southern suburbs towards Mandurah and Bunbury.
 The Graham Farmer Freeway, incorporating the Northbridge tunnel, was built in 2000, primarily to provide a road link between East Perth and West Perth and act as a city bypass.

 The port city of Fremantle, and adjacent suburbs, are linked to the city centre via Stirling Highway, which travels on the north side of the Swan River after crossing into North Fremantle on the Stirling Bridge.
 On the southern side of the river, Canning Highway, which later continues on as Great Eastern Highway, connects Fremantle to Midland, north-east of the city centre.
 Leach Highway is a parallel route that terminates at the edge of Perth Airport.
 Marmion Avenue is the northern continuation of West Coast Highway, which runs near the coastline, from Swanbourne to Trigg.

 The arterial routes out of the Perth Metropolitan Region radiate out as a series of spokes.
 Stock Road, Rockingham Road, Patterson Road, Ennis Avenue, and Mandurah Road are part of Highway 1, and a coastal route to the areas south of Perth.
 Kwinana Freeway, and its continuation as Forrest Highway, provide a controlled access alternative (State Route 2) further inland, which meets up with Highway 1 (as Old Coast Road) at Lake Clifton, south of Mandurah.
 Albany Highway (State Route 30) travels in a south-easterly direction to Albany, Western Australia.
 At Armadale, in Perth's south-eastern suburbs, South Western Highway (State Route 20) branches off Albany Highway, heading south towards Walpole on Western Australia's southern coast.
 Brookton Highway (State Route 40) leads from Albany Highway in Kelmscott (just north of Armadale) south-east towards Brookton.

 From the Midland area, Great Eastern Highway connects to Kalgoorlie, and is part of National Highway 94, which leads to Adelaide, South Australia.
 Great Northern Highway links Perth to Wyndham in the state's north, and is the majority of National Highway 95 to Darwin, Northern Territory.
 It also carries Highway 1 northwards out of Perth.
 Toodyay Road (State Route 50) is a third route out of Midland, heading north-east to Toodyay.
 Wanneroo Road (State Route 60) is a north-western route from Perth towards Yanchep and beyond, and Marmion Avenue provides a parallel route to Yanchep.

 Ring Road

 Roe Highway offers a controlled access route between the Kwinana Freeway, east of Jandakot, east of Fremantle, and Midland.
 There was a plan to extend Roe Highway, Perth's southern half of its ring road, towards Fremantle via overpasses and a tunnel.
-Roe Highway has also been proposed to extend to Stock Road in Coolbelup.
+Roe Highway has also been proposed to extend to Stock Road in Coolbellup.
 In Middle Swan, one suburb north of Midland, Reid Highway is the continuation of Roe Highway, travelling west to North Beach, where it meets Marmion Avenue.